Teifion/teiserver/documentation/guides/config.md

 ## default_min_user_password_length - Default: 6
 The minimum length for a user password.

-# Clustering
-## `teiserver_clustering` - Default: true
-When enabled Teiserver will attempt to handle the clustering of nodes using a database table.
-Turning it off will mean this behaves like any other application and you can either not cluster it or use things like `libcluster` as you desire.
-See `Teiserver.System.ClusterManager` for more details.

-## `teiserver_clustering_post_join_functions` - Default: []
-When teiserver_clustering is enabled, this will be a list of functions called by the genserver handling the join once it has joined the cluster.
-See `Teiserver.System.ClusterManager` for more details.

 # Function overrides
 Teiserver implements some defaults you may want to overwrite.